manuGil/Citizen-Voice/docs/user/creating_surveys.md

 ### 4. Add Questions to the Survey

-1. To add questions to your newly created survey, navigate to the "Questions" section and click the + Add button.
+1. To add questions to your newly created survey, navigate to the "Questions" section and click the `+ Add` button.

 2. On the "Add question" page, fill in the question details such as the question text, explanation, and type of question.
 ![Create Question](../_static/img/app_04.png)

 3. Link the question to your survey by selecting the survey name from the "Survey" dropdown menu.

-4. After entering all the details, click the Save button to add the question to the survey.
+4. After entering all the details, click the `Save` button to add the question to the survey.

 5. Repeat this process to add all the questions that belong to the survey.

 ### 5. Finalize and Review

 Once all questions are added, navigate back to the surveys list to ensure everything is set up correctly.

-Your survey is now ready and accessible under the "Surveys" tab in your running instance of the app.
+Your survey is now ready and accessible under the "Surveys" tab in your running instance of the Citizen Mapping App.
+Go to [http://localhost/citizen-map/surveys/](http://localhost/citizen-map/surveys/) on your web browser.

 ![Check end result](../_static/img/app_05.png)

 After completing the survey setup, log out from the superuser account to secure your session.

-By following these steps, you can successfully create and manage surveys using the Django administration interface.s
+By following these steps, you can successfully create and manage surveys using the Django administration interface.